-Regular, consistent residential pressure washing by an experienced professional ensures that your home and property always look their best and that exterior surfaces are protected from mold, mildew, algae, and other damaging contaminants.
+Regular, consistent residential pressure washing or power washing by an experienced professional ensures that your home and property always look their best and that exterior surfaces are protected from mold, mildew, algae, and other damaging contaminants.
 However, many homeowners don’t realize that there is a difference between pressure washing and power washing!

 Pressure washing uses

 high pressure to remove built-up dirt and grime from exterior surfaces, while

 power washing uses hot water to dissolve oily debris and residues you cannot